-I take a lot of satisfaction in introducing people to their capacity for the ecstatic.
-I love giving people permission to feel stupid, which I feel in 80% of the job of being an actor.
-I love helping actors to learn to identify and solve the fascinating storytelling challenges a script can present through imaginative games.
-But mostly I love introducing actors to their silly, openhearted, uninhibited side.
+I love giving people permission to feel stupid, which is where most joy lives, and I feel is 80% of the job of being an actor, I love helping actors to learn to identify and solve storytelling challenges, and I love introducing actors to their silly, openhearted, uninhibited side.

 Ralf is super attentive to his students and is really good at explaining any idea to any kind of person!
 He really knows his stuff, and he's really funny.
 He always made me want to learn more and push myself.
 Definitely super good teacher.